signalfx/integrations/aws/README.md

 Connect to CloudWatch on the Integrations page in SignalFx.

 To connect SignalFx to CloudWatch, you’ll create a new IAM role in AWS for SignalFx to use, provide information from SignalFx to that new role, then provide SignalFx with the role’s ARN.
-You must be an administrator of your SignalFx account to connect SignalFx to CloudWatch.
-[Click here for detailed instructions](http://docs.signalfx.com/en/latest/getting-started/send-data.html#cloudwatch).
+You must be an administrator of your SignalFx account to connect SignalFx to CloudWatch. <a target="_blank" href= http://docs.signalfx.com/en/latest/getting-started/send-data.html#cloudwatch">Click here for detailed instructions</a>

 ### USAGE